aeturrell/coding-for-economists/intro.md

 Try going to the {ref}`code-basics` chapter now and clicking on the rocketship symbol (🚀), then select "Colab".
 Try running the first few code cells.
 ```

-Note that if you're on a secure network, you may find that options 2 and 3 don't work for you.
-However, as long as you can download and run files locally, option 1 should always work.
+Note that if you're on a secure network, you may find that option 2 doesn't work for you because Colab is blocked.
+If you have a local installation of Python, and can download and run files locally too, option 1 should work.
+If you're using a secure computer on a network that *won't* allow you to install Python or its packages, there's some advice at the end of the {ref}`code-preliminaries` chapter.

 For a small number of the examples using data, you may need to download the relevant files from this book's Github [repository](https://github.com/aeturrell/coding-for-economists/tree/main/data), but this will always be explained in the relevant subsections.